 - Creativity, Activity, and Service, in which students complete a project related to those three concepts.
 CAS is a fundamental part of the Diploma Programme experience.
 The CAS requirement emphasises the importance of life outside the world of scholarship, providing a refreshing counterbalance to the academic pursuits of the programme.
 The IB goal of educating the whole person and fostering a more compassionate and active citizenry comes alive in an immediate way when students reach beyond themselves and their books.
 The CAS requirement encourages students to share their energy and special talents with others: students may, for example, participate in theatre or musical productions, sports and community service activities.
 Students should, through these activities, develop greater awareness of themselves and concern for others, and the ability to work cooperatively with other people.

 BGSIAS offers the following subjects.
 Each diploma student is required to take six subjects chosen from Groups 1 to 5.

-- GROUP ONE – Studies in Language & Literature All students will study Literature (English) or Language & Literature (English).
+- GROUP ONE – Studies in Language & Literature Language & Literature (English)

-- GROUP THREE — Individuals and Societies Business Management, Economics, History
+- GROUP THREE – Individuals and Societies Business Management, Economics, Psychology

 - GROUP FOUR – Sciences Biology, Chemistry, Physics, Computer Science